balthazarneveu/molecule-retrieval-using-nlp/README.md

 Please note that the first time, you'll need to manually edit the notebook under kaggle web page to allow secrets.

-#### :scroll: Notebook
-- Setup a drive folder named `molecules-nlp` where you can store results checkpoints
-- Use [training_notebook.ipynb](/training_notebook.ipynb) to launch the right training, ready for Colab & Kaggle.

 # :toolbox: Experimenting
 ## :jigsaw: Training